tvolkirch/CardVault/README.md

 3. Copy all of the following code files to the public directory under the cardvault directory:

-adoring_fan_png
-index.html
+adoring_fan_png, index.html

 4. Copy all of the following code files to the src directory under the cardvault directory:

-App.css
-Card.css
-index.css
-Loading.css
-VaultContainer.css
-App.js
-App.test.js
-Card.js
-index.js
-Loading.js
-VaultContainer.js
+App.css, Card.css, index.css, Loading.css, VaultContainer.css, App.js, App.test.js, Card.js, index.js, Loading.js, VaultContainer.js

 # TO-DO LIST